lever/postings-api/README.md

 All API methods are exposed under `https://api.lever.co/v0/postings/`.
 The API is not available via unencrypted HTTP.

+All URL parameters must be properly URL encoded.

 The API will output HTML or JSON based on the `Accept:` header and the `?mode=` query parameter.
 If both are provided, the query parameter has a higher precedence.